espritoxyz/tsa/docs/modes/custom-checkers/inter-contract-communication-checker.md

 As we have two contracts that interact with each other, we need to provide an inter-contract communication scheme.
 This scheme is a JSON file that describes what contract may send a message to what contract by what operation code.
-Here we have only 2 operations – `transfer` and `receive`, so the scheme is very simple (sources are available [wallet-intercontract-scheme.json](https://github.com/espritoxyz/tsa/blob/74502fe3ba28c0b405dc8fe0904d466fe353a61c/tsa-safety-properties-examples/src/test/resources/examples/step3/wallet-intercontract-scheme.json)):
+Here we have only 2 operations – `transfer` and `receive` – with opcodes `0x10000000` and `0x20000000`, respectively, so the scheme is very simple (sources are available [wallet-intercontract-scheme.json](https://github.com/espritoxyz/tsa/blob/74502fe3ba28c0b405dc8fe0904d466fe353a61c/tsa-safety-properties-examples/src/test/resources/examples/step3/wallet-intercontract-scheme.json)):

 ```json
 [